 - Drizzle a tablespoon into your breakfast smoothie.

 Can elderberries cure a cold or flu?
-No studies show that it can cure anything but there are studies that link it to shortened times of illness.
+No studies show it can cure anything, but there are studies that link it to shortened times of illness.
 And elderberries have been used for many years as an immune system booster.
-With it’s nutritional content it certainly can’t hurt your health and the syrup is definitely tasty.
+With its nutritional content, it certainly can’t hurt your health, and the syrup is definitely tasty.

 Related: Build a Cold Fighting Arsenal

-Elderberries do contain several substances that can harm you when the berries are eaten raw.
-The raw berries can cause nausea and vomiting as well as a cyanide-like poisoning.
+Elderberries contain several substances that can harm you when the berries are eaten raw.
+The raw berries can cause nausea and vomiting and a cyanide-like poisoning.
 This is definitely something we want to avoid.
 These chemicals are in the berries, leaves and bark of the elderberry tree.
 So when using elderberries, be sure to remove the leaves and stems and never eat the berries raw.
-Cooking the elderberries thoroughly will completely eliminate the harmful chemicals.
+Cooking the elderberries thoroughly will eliminate these harmful chemicals.

-Use this syrup regularly to provide important antioxidents and help strengthen your immune system.
+Use this syrup regularly to provide important antioxidants and help strengthen your immune system.

 - 8 cups elderberries, fresh or frozen